pfcaygill/Ripen-app/README.md

 # Ripen-app

-Repository for an app in progress - more description to come after first revision
+Time management app developed for android 5.0 and onwards

+For more information head over to the wiki, which will updated and developed with ongoing information